Quansight-Labs/ndindex/docs/indices/index.md

        [5]])
 ```

-If instead we had an array `b` with the exact same shape `(2, 3, 2)`, but
+Now take another array, `b`, with the exact same shape `(2, 3, 2)`, but
-completely different entries, say, strings, we would find that the index `0,
+completely different entries, say, strings.
+If we apply the same index `0,
-..., 1:` chooses the exact same corresponding elements.
+..., 1:` to be, it will choose the exact same corresponding elements.

 ```py
 >>> b = np.array([[['A', 'B'], ['C', 'D'], ['E', 'F']], [['G', 'H'], ['I', 'J'], ['K', 'L']]])